 However, this decision is not without its drawbacks.
 Come Christmastime, everything gets kicked up a notch: less availability from staff, more vacation requests, and a longer line of dinner reservations and holiday party bookings.
 For restaurant managers, this means a delicate balancing act of keeping your team happy, your restaurant staffed, and your customers satisfied.

-To spread the Christmas cheer and keep you feeling merry and bright, we’re giving you the skinny on all things employee holiday scheduling.
+To spread the holiday cheer and keep you feeling merry and bright, we’re here to talk about all things employee holiday scheduling.

 Any restaurateur will tell you the key to success in foodservice is to build a strong, reliable, cohesive team.